Do Current Language Models Support Code Intelligence for R Programming Language?: Methodology

 \subsection{Experimental Setup}

-All the experiments were run on the UBC Advanced Research Computing Sockeye and Digital Research Alliance of Canada.
-Each job requires the allocation of a compute node with 1 CPU core, 48GB of memory, and 2 NVIDIA Tesla V100 32GB GPUs with 32GB of memory for execution.
-For hyper-parameters used during the training phase, we followed the setting introduced in the original papers.
-We trained the models for 10 epochs with a learning rate of $0.00005$.
-The source\_length is set to $256$ and the target\_length is to $128$ for code summarization.
-For method name prediction, the target length is adjusted to $10$.
-The batch size is set to $32$ for CodeBERT~\cite{CodeBERT} and GraphCodeBERT~\cite{GraphCodeBERT}, $48$ for UnixCoder~\cite{unixcoder} and CodeT5~\cite{codet5} to perform a fair comparison to the original paper and the between R language and other programming languages.
-All experiments are run on Dell EMC R440 GPU compute nodes.
+All experiments were run on the UBC Advanced Research Computing Sockeye and Digital Research Alliance of Canada.
+Each job required a compute node with 1 CPU core, 48\, GB of system memory, and two NVIDIA~Tesla~V100~32\,GB GPUs.
+We followed the hyper-parameter settings described in the original papers, training the models with a learning rate of 0.00005.
+The \texttt{source\_length} was set to 256, and the \texttt{target\_length} was 128 for code summarization.
+For method name prediction, the \texttt{target\_length} was adjusted to 10.
+We employed a \texttt{RandomSampler}, ensuring that training samples---including those from different programming languages---were shuffled at each epoch to avoid biases in data ordering.

+The batch size was fixed at 32 for CodeBERT~\cite{CodeBERT} and GraphCodeBERT~\cite{GraphCodeBERT}, and 48 for UniXCoder~\cite{unixcoder} and CodeT5~\cite{codet5}, mirroring the original paper settings for a fair comparison across different programming languages.
+Finally, all experiments were executed on Dell~EMC~R440 GPU compute nodes to ensure consistent and reproducible results.